Vibeslop

 JJobs to Be Done

 Define the “before” state (struggling moment) and the “after” state (desired outcome), then design the shortest path between them.
-Every screen and flow should move the user closer to their desired outcome.
-Map each screen to a job dimension: does it solve the functional task, address the emotional need, or fulfill the social context?
-If a screen doesn’t serve any dimension, cut it.
+Tag every screen with the job dimension it serves: functional, emotional, or social.
+If a screen doesn’t advance any dimension, cut it.
+The sketch isn’t a UI — it’s a behavioral path.

 • Map the struggling moment → desired outcome journey for each job